 Most recently a Partner and Head of Film at Makeready, Abdy managed the creative team and all feature development, production, and post-production.
 During her time at Makeready, the company financed and produced Queen & Slim from director Melina Matsoukas and writer Lena Waithe and A Million Little Pieces from director Sam Taylor-Johnson.

 From 2013 until 2016, Abdy served as President of Production at New Regency.
 During her post at the company, New Regency released Alejandro González Iñárritu’s Academy Award®-winning Birdman, David Fincher’s Gone Girl, Darren Aronofsky’s Noah, Adam McKay’s Academy Award®-winning The Big Short, Justin Kurzel’s Assassin’s Creed, and Gore Verbinski’s Cure For Wellness.
 Abdy also oversaw the release of Iñárritu’s The Revenant in 2016, which received twelve Academy Award® nominations including Best Picture and won two Golden Globe® awards for Best Picture (Drama) and Best Actor.

-Prior to New Regency, Abdy left her post as President of Scott Stuber’s Bluegrass Films where she procured, developed and produced features for the company’s diverse slate.
-She produced the action-adventure 47 Ronin, the hit comedy Identity Thief, Kill the Messenger directed by Michael Cuesta, and Endless Love directed by Shana Feste.
+Prior to New Regency, Abdy was the President of Scott Stuber’s Bluegrass Films where she procured, developed, and produced features for the company’s diverse slate, including 47 Ronin, Identity Thief, Kill the Messenger, and Endless Love.